mihaicris-adoreme/cordial-ios-sdk/README.md

 Push notification categories let app developers control the types of in-app pop-up notifications that users can receive to improve engagement and personalization.
 Developers can specify the specific types of notifications that can be delivered to the user via an in-app popup by the button within the app's notifications settings.

-To activate the feature would be sufficient to create a new list of notification settings with the different available categories and their corresponding configuration options:
+To activate the feature would be sufficient to create a new list of notification categories with the different available categories and their corresponding configuration options:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-CordialApiConfiguration.shared.setNotificationSettings([
+CordialApiConfiguration.shared.setNotificationCategories([
-    PushNotificationSettings(key: "discounts", name: "Discounts", initState: true),
+    PushNotificationCategory(key: "discounts", name: "Discounts", initState: true),
-    PushNotificationSettings(key: "new-arrivals", name: "New Arrivals", initState: false),
+    PushNotificationCategory(key: "new-arrivals", name: "New Arrivals", initState: false),
-    PushNotificationSettings(key: "top-products", name: "Top Products", initState: true)
+    PushNotificationCategory(key: "top-products", name: "Top Products", initState: true)
 ])
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-[[CordialApiConfiguration shared] setNotificationSettings:@[
+[[CordialApiConfiguration shared] setNotificationCategories:@[
-    [[PushNotificationSettings alloc] initWithKey:@"discounts" name:@"Discounts" initState:YES],
+    [[PushNotificationCategory alloc] initWithKey:@"discounts" name:@"Discounts" initState:YES],
-    [[PushNotificationSettings alloc] initWithKey:@"new-arrivals" name:@"New Arrivals" initState:NO],
+    [[PushNotificationCategory alloc] initWithKey:@"new-arrivals" name:@"New Arrivals" initState:NO],
-    [[PushNotificationSettings alloc] initWithKey:@"top-products" name:@"Top Products" initState:YES]
+    [[PushNotificationCategory alloc] initWithKey:@"top-products" name:@"Top Products" initState:YES]
 ]];
 ```

-The notification settings screen has a default view, but it can be customized by the client developer to match their desired color scheme.
-The SDK offers `PushNotificationSettingsHandler` class to manage the view of the notification categories.
+The notification categories screen has a default view, but it can be customized by the client developer to match their desired color scheme.
+The SDK offers `PushNotificationCategoriesHandler` class to manage the view of the notification categories.

 To change the color of any available part of the view, please use appropriate property from the provided list:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-PushNotificationSettingsHandler.shared.navigationBarBackgroundColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.navigationBarBackgroundColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.navigationBarTitleColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.navigationBarTitleColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.navigationBarXmarkColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.navigationBarXmarkColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewBackgroundColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewBackgroundColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewSectionTitleColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewSectionTitleColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewCellBackgroundColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewCellBackgroundColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewCellTitleColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewCellTitleColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewCellSwitchOnColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewCellSwitchOnColor = UIColor.selectedColor
-PushNotificationSettingsHandler.shared.tableViewCellSwitchThumbColor = UIColor.selectedColor
+PushNotificationCategoriesHandler.shared.tableViewCellSwitchThumbColor = UIColor.selectedColor
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-[PushNotificationSettingsHandler shared].navigationBarBackgroundColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].navigationBarBackgroundColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].navigationBarTitleColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].navigationBarTitleColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].navigationBarXmarkColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].navigationBarXmarkColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewBackgroundColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewBackgroundColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewSectionTitleColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewSectionTitleColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewCellBackgroundColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewCellBackgroundColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewCellTitleColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewCellTitleColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewCellSwitchOnColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewCellSwitchOnColor = UIColor.selectedColor;
-[PushNotificationSettingsHandler shared].tableViewCellSwitchThumbColor = UIColor.selectedColor;
+[PushNotificationCategoriesHandler shared].tableViewCellSwitchThumbColor = UIColor.selectedColor;
 ```

-In addition to a button within the app's notification settings the SDK provides a call to show the notification settings screen within the app:
+In addition to a button within the app's notification settings the SDK provides a call to show the notification categories screen within the app:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-PushNotificationSettingsHandler.shared.openPushNotificationSettings()
+PushNotificationCategoriesHandler.shared.openPushNotificationCategories()
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-[[PushNotificationSettingsHandler shared] openPushNotificationSettings];
+[[PushNotificationCategoriesHandler shared] openPushNotificationCategories];
 ```

-If changing colors of the notification settings screen is not enough to achieve the desired goal the SDK provides programmatic access to customize appearance of the notification settings screen view.
-This can be done by using the `CordialApiConfiguration.notificationSettingsConfiguration` option which can take one of the two values `SDK` or `APP`.
+If changing colors of the notification categories screen is not enough to achieve the desired goal the SDK provides programmatic access to customize appearance of the notification categories screen view.
+This can be done by using the `CordialApiConfiguration.pushNotificationCategoriesConfiguration` option which can take one of the two values `SDK` or `APP`.

-In order to enable programmatic access set configuration field `notificationSettingsConfiguration` to `APP` and call it from `AppDelegate.didFinishLaunchingWithOptions`:
+In order to enable programmatic access set configuration field `pushNotificationCategoriesConfiguration` to `APP` and call it from `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-CordialApiConfiguration.shared.notificationSettingsConfiguration = .APP
+CordialApiConfiguration.shared.pushNotificationCategoriesConfiguration = .APP
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-[CordialApiConfiguration shared].notificationSettingsConfiguration = PushNotificationSettingsConfigurationTypeAPP;
+[CordialApiConfiguration shared].pushNotificationCategoriesConfiguration = PushNotificationCategoriesConfigurationTypeAPP;
 ```

 The second step that need to be done to receive programmatic access depends of the uses app lifecycle.

-For UIKit lifecycle need to implement the `PushNotificationSettingsDelegate` protocol.
-The protocol contains `openPushNotificationSettings` callback that will be called when the button inside app's system notifications settings has been tapped.
+For UIKit lifecycle need to implement the `PushNotificationCategoriesDelegate` protocol.
+The protocol contains `openPushNotificationCategories` callback that will be called when the button inside app's notifications settings has been tapped.

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-let pushNotificationSettingsHandler = YourImplementationOfTheProtocol()
+let pushNotificationCategoriesHandler = YourImplementationOfTheProtocol()
-CordialApiConfiguration.shared.pushNotificationSettingsDelegate = pushNotificationSettingsHandler
+CordialApiConfiguration.shared.pushNotificationCategoriesDelegate = pushNotificationCategoriesHandler
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
-YourImplementationOfTheProtocol *pushNotificationSettingsHandler = [[YourImplementationOfTheProtocol alloc] init];
+YourImplementationOfTheProtocol *pushNotificationCategoriesHandler = [[YourImplementationOfTheProtocol alloc] init];
-[CordialApiConfiguration shared].pushNotificationSettingsDelegate = pushNotificationSettingsHandler;
+[CordialApiConfiguration shared].pushNotificationCategoriesDelegate = pushNotificationCategoriesHandler;
 ```

-For SwiftUI lifecycle need to make `onReceive` subscription to the `CordialSwiftUIPushNotificationSettingsPublisher` at your app certain view:
+For SwiftUI lifecycle need to make `onReceive` subscription to the `CordialSwiftUIPushNotificationCategoriesPublisher` at your app certain view:

 ```
 AppliationView()
-    .onReceive(self.pushNotificationSettingsPublisher.openPushNotificationSettings, perform: { _ in
+    .onReceive(self.pushNotificationCategoriesPublisher.openPushNotificationCategories, perform: { _ in
         // Update the view
     })
 ```